Pinta Island tortoise: Taxonomy

 Synonyms of Chelonoidis abingdonii include Testudo abingdonii Günther, 1877; Testudo elephantopus abingdonii Mertens & Wermuth, 1955; Geochelone elephantopus abingdonii Pritchard, 1967; Geochelone nigra abingdonii Iverson, 1992; and Geochelone abingdonii Valverde, 2004.

 Evolution

-The origin and systematic relationships are still unresolved today; they captivated Charles Darwin himself.
-DNA sequencing results indicate that the three best candidates for the closest living relative of the Galápagos tortoises all come from South America.
-They are the yellow-footed tortoise (Geochelone denticulata), the red-footed tortoise (Geochelone carbonaria), and the Chaco tortoise (Geochelone chilensis).
+The Galápagos tortoise is most closely related to the three living species of tortoise found on the South American mainland, which make up the genus Chelonoidis.
+Multiple phylogenetic studies support its closest living relative being the Chaco tortoise (C. chilensis), the southernmost distributed species of the genus.

+The ancestral population of C. niger was thought to have split into the 15 different subspecies approximately 1.27-1.79 million years ago (Mya).
+Phylogenetic analysis of mitchondrial genomes of the extant subspecies (as well as the now-extinct C. n. abingdonii and C. n. niger) supports the hypothesis that the species progressively diverged as it colonized the islands, with the most recent divergences occurring furthest from the mainland on Isabela Island.

+Curiously, repeated analyses suggest that the closest relative of the Pinta Island tortoise is the Española Island subspecies C. n. hoodensis, which is the most geographically distant population from Pinta Island.
+Despite the long journey of founder individuals, this colonization (approximately 0.25 Mya) was likely facilitated by northwest-traveling ocean currents.

 Behaviour and ecology

 In the wild, Galápagos tortoises, including the Pinta Island subspecies, rested about 16 hours a day.
 Galápagos tortoises are herbivores, they fed primarily on greens, grasses, native fruit, and cactus pads.
 They drank large quantities of water, which they could store in their bodies for long periods of time for later use.
 They can reportedly survive up to six months without food or water.

 For breeding, the tortoises were most active during the hot season (January to May).
 During the cool season (June to November), female tortoises migrated to nesting zones to lay their eggs.

 Galápagos giant tortoises represent the top herbivores in the Galápagos, and as such they shape the entire island ecosystem.
 They provide critical ecosystem services by dispersing seeds and by acting as ecological engineers through herbivory and nutrient cycling.
 The extinction of the Pinta Island tortoise has diminished the functioning of the island ecosystem.